|

 block used by LT letters (see SG) and in MT memoranda.
 The

-ms cover sheet style also formats these data.
+ms cover sheet style also uses it.

 AU [name [initials [loc [dept [ext [room [arg1 [arg2 [arg3]]]]]]]]]